MultiscaleHN/baler/src/doc/policies.md

 Cargo and crates.io are projects that are governed by the Rust Programming Language Team.
-Safety is one of the core principles of Rust, and to that end, we would like to ensure that cargo and crates.io have secure implementations.
+Safety is one of the core principles of Rust, and to that end, we would like to ensure that baler and crates.io have secure implementations.
 To learn more about disclosing security vulnerabilities, please reference the [Rust Security policy] for more details.